The Australian Government has announced changes to Australian citizenship requirements which are effective 20 April 2017.

 There is a discussion paper on the proposed changes to Australian citizenship.

-If you are going to be affected, we would recommend that you make a submission to citizenship.submissions@border.gov.au.
+If you are going to be affected, we would recommend that you make a submission to [email protected].
 Submissions close on 1 June 2017.